Lydia Knight poses at Diagon Alley in Ballard.

 No matter your feels about Harry Potter, we can all agree that this Ballard dad has a cooler driveway than we do.

 Jon Chambers began planning a replica of Harry Potter’s famous Diagon Alley out front of his Seattle home last summer.
-It attracted a slew of witches and wizards over Halloween (more than 2,600!) but Chambers isn't done yet.
+It attracted a slew of witches and wizards over Halloween (more than 2,600!) but Chambers wasn't done.

-He recently added two new features to his Diagon Alley: Gringotts and The Leaky Cauldron opened to visitors the first weekend in December, when Dumbledore Santa also made an appearance.
+He then added two new features to his Diagon Alley: Gringotts and The Leaky Cauldron opened to visitors the first weekend in December, when Dumbledore Santa made an appearance.

 If you go...

 Hours: Diagon Alley is open daily, 10 a.m.–9 p.m., through Friday, Jan.
 19, 2018.
 Check the project's Facebook page for updates.

 Location: 7514 13th Ave.
 N.W., Seattle, WA 98117 (just east of Whittier Elementary School's playground).